-Below is a list of the most common basic horse supplement information used in the horse industry.
+Below is a list of the most common horse supplement information used in the horse industry.
 Click here to visit BioEquine.

-The key ingredients in vitamins and minerals are,
+The key ingredients in vitamins and minerals are

-Skin & coat supplements are used for the improvement of your horse’s skin and coat.
+Skin & coat supplements are for the improvement of your horse’s skin and coat.
 Make sure your horse is fed a well-balanced diet for your horse’s skin and coat.

 Provides a source of live naturally occurring microorganisms to maintain your horse’s digestive tract.

 Joint supplements are used for horses with joint issues or horses with a heavy workload.

-Glucosamine repairs and rebuilds the horse’s cartilage:
+- Glucosamine repairs and rebuilds the horse’s cartilage:

-due to horse’s work overload or age.
+due to a horse’s work overload or age.